 Timor-Leste faces a range of long-term development challenges to achieve sustainable and broad-based economic growth.
 These challenges are compounded by infrastructure deficits, notably in the areas of transportation, telecommunications and electricity.

 Under the terms of the Timor Sea Treaty, Timor-Leste receives 90 per cent of the revenue from the Joint Petroleum Development Area.
-As a result, Timor-Leste has been able to accrue over US$16.6 billion (as at 30 June 2014) in an internationally acclaimed Petroleum Fund.
+As a result, Timor-Leste has been able to accrue over US$16.3 billion (in an internationally acclaimed Petroleum Fund.

 The majority of Timorese people are employed in agriculture, although the available data suggest that agriculture’s contribution to GDP is declining.
 Relatively low food production by small-holders as well as underdeveloped local markets has led to a dependency on imports.
 Raising agricultural productivity and rural incomes remain key challenges.
 Coffee is Timor-Leste’s second-largest export, after oil and gas, although volumes remain relatively low.
 Some commercial potential may also exist for other crops such as vanilla, spices, candlenut and palm oil.